Tony Kiritsis

-Anthony "Tony" G. Kiritsis (August 13, 1932 – January 28, 2005) was an American kidnapper.
+Anthony George Kiritsis (August 13, 1932 – January 28, 2005) was an American kidnapper.

 Kiritsis was a resident of Indianapolis, Indiana, and had fallen behind on mortgage payments for a piece of real estate.
 In early February 1977, when his mortgage broker Richard O. Hall refused to give him additional time to pay, Kiritsis became convinced that Hall and Hall's father wanted the property.
 The property's value had increased and could be sold at a high profit.
 Hall claimed that he had proof of this in writing.

 Crime

-On Tuesday, February 8, 1977, Kiritsis went to Hall's office and wired the muzzle of a sawed-off shotgun to the back of Hall's head.
+On Tuesday, February 8, 1977, Kiritsis went to Hall's office and wired the muzzle of a 12-gauge Winchester 1400 sawed-off shotgun to the back of Hall's head.
 The wire was also connected to the trigger and the other end was connected to Hall's neck.
 This "dead man's line" meant that if a policeman shot Kiritsis the shotgun would go off and shoot Hall in the head.
 The same would happen if Hall tried to escape.
 Kiritsis called the police from Hall's office and told them that he had taken Hall as a hostage.

 Kiritsis held Hall hostage for 63 hours.
 During this time, most of which was spent in Kiritsis's apartment, he made frequent calls to radio station WIBC (1070 AM) newsman Fred Heckman, who broadcast what Kiritsis said.
 Finally, a lawyer said Hall had signed a document stating that he had mistreated Kiritsis and would pay him $5 million.
 The document also stated that Kiritsis would not be prosecuted or even arrested.
-Kiritsis then made a speech in front of live TV cameras declaring himself "a goddamned national hero."
+Kiritsis then made a speech in front of live TV cameras declaring himself "a goddamned national hero".
 His speech became so emotional that some journalists thought he would shoot Hall, so they terminated the live broadcast.
 The police chief, Bill Fisher, in an interview said there was a mitigation plan in place, and if Fisher pulled a handkerchief out of his pocket, it would signal to launch that plan.
 Fisher would put the gun behind Kiritsis' ear and shoot him while another officer jammed the gun.
 Fisher said he had reached into his pocket for the handkerchief three times, but put it back each time.
 Eventually, however, Kiritsis released Hall.
 He fired the shotgun into the air to prove it had been loaded and was immediately arrested.
 He was ultimately found not guilty by reason of insanity.

 Most people who knew Kiritsis had positive things to say about him and were shocked by his actions.
 Kiritsis was described as "always helpful and kind to his neighbors, a hard worker and a strict law-and-order sort of man".
 Kiritsis also said several times that he did not want anyone to get hurt and apologized for the way he had treated Dick Hall.
 At his trial, psychiatrists said he was psychotic and in a "paranoid delusional state" during the hostage incident.